 (1860 - 1861, 1862 - 1864), near Hurley

 Camp Wheeler was originally established here to protect the local copper mines, located three and one-half miles south of town.
 It was soon redesignated Fort Wheeler, and then renamed Fort Floyd.
 It was proposed to be renamed Fort Webster (3) to avoid confusion with Camp Floyd in Utah, however, it was renamed Fort McLane in early 1861 (sometimes spelled McLean).
 It was then abandoned in July 1861 to reinforce Fort Fillmore.
 It was reoccupied intermittently from 1862 to 1864 by the CA Volunteers during the Apache Campaign.
 Trace remnants of adobe ruins still remain on private property (2-C Cattle Company Ranch).

 (1866 - 1900/1922), Central

 Intended to safeguard the local mines.
 Garrisoned by the Buffalo Soldiers.
-In 1900 the fort became a military hospital for troops from the Cuba and Puerto Rico campaigns.
+In 1900 the fort became a military hospital for troops coming home from the Cuba and Puerto Rico campaigns.
 In 1922 the hospital became part of the Public Health Service, later becoming a Veterans Administration Hospital.
 It was transferred to the state in 1966.
 Closed in 2010, slated for possible demolition.
-Guided tours of the abandoned facility are still offered by the Fort Bayard Historic Preservation Society, where 81 buildings still stand on 468 acres.
+Guided tours of the abandoned facility were offered by the Fort Bayard Historic Preservation Society, where 81 buildings still stood on 468 acres (as of 2011).
 See also Historic Fort Bayard from Silver City-Grant County Chamber of Commerce

 Fort Santa Rita del Cobre